martinrebo/martinrebo/docs/AI/Deeplearning.md

   * baby dogs => content on puppies
   * Limits: Out of domain data - serial numbers,
 * Sparse search (keyword search)
-  * Bag of words: easiest way to do kw match -> count how many times a word occurs in the query and data vector and then return objects with the highest matching requencies.
+  * Bag of words: easiest way to do kw match -> count how many times a word occurs in the query and data vector and then return objects with the highest matching frequencies.
   * Mostly Zeroes
   * Best matching BM25:
 * Hybrid
   * Both in one query
-  * combitate on a score system
+  * combinate on a score system

 Multilingual Search
 * RAG advantages: 1.
 Reduce hallucinations 2.
 Enable LLM cite sources 3.
 Solve knowledge intensive task